-The emission characteristics of this product make it suitable for use in industrial areas as well as in hospitals (CISPR 11 Class A) and other professional healthcare environments.
-If it is used in a residential environment (for which CISPR 11 Class B is normally required), the product may not offer sufficient protection for radio transmission operation.
-The user might need to take mitigation measures, such as relocating or re-orienting the product.
+The emission characteristics of this product make it suitable for use in professional healthcare facilities as well as in a residential environment (CISPR 11 Class B).
+This product offers adequate protection to radio communication service.
+In the rare event of interference to the radio transmission operation, the user might need to take mitigation measures, such as relocating or re-orienting the product.